henriqueberalde/sudoku-resolver/README.md

 ### Talking about code

-The algorithm traverses all blank spaces analyzing how many numbre possibilities it has and in case it is only one, it fills the space and restart the verification.
+The algorithm travels through all blank spaces analyzing how many numbre possibilities it has and in case it is only one, it fills the space and restart the verification.
 For while sudoku to be solved is setted by hard-code, it is a two dimensions matriz int[9,9].

 ##### Example: